oxyppgyn/py-minis/Single Scripts/README.md

-`quick_search_portal`: A search tool for ArcGIS Portal that is more precise than the browser search tool.
+`quick_search_portal`: A search tool for ArcGIS Portal that is more precise than the in-browser version.
+This tool opens in the Python terminal.